drduh/YubiKey-Guide/README.md

 `gpg: Good signature from "Debian CD signing key <debian-cd@lists.debian.org>"` must appear in the output.

-Ensure the cryptographic hash of the image file matches the one in the signed file:
+Verify the cryptographic hash of the image file matches the one in the signed file:

 ```console
 grep $(sha512sum debian-live-*-amd64-xfce.iso) SHA512SUMS